B-Yassine/Sentiment-Analysis/README.md

 # Finally:
-Parse the tweets.
+Parse the Keyword/Hashtag.
 Classify each tweet as positive, negative or neutral and visualize it using matplotlib Pie Chart